 The City is planning improvements to the York Road corridor to address the current and future needs of our growing community.
 Improvements include widening the road from two to four lanes and adding sidewalks and bike lanes.
 The York Road Environmental Design Study is the next step toward these road improvements.
 This study supplements the York Road Environmental Assessment completed in 2007 which identified the improvements to be made.
-See the Background tab for more information about the recommendations of the EA.

 Natural and cultural features are important considerations for design.
 The York Road Environmental Design Study is focused on looking at all aspects of the local environment to establish design requirements.
 The area of focus for the study is York Road from Victoria Street to the eastern City limit, east of Watson Road.
 The study will identify a design that ensures minimal impacts on natural and cultural heritage features.
 See the Study tab for more information on what we’re doing.

 Community engagement is an important part of this project.
 Engagement includes public open houses and stakeholder meetings or workshops, as well as opportunities for online and written comments and feedback.
 Check out the Engagement tab below for more details.

 For all the latest study news, please visit the Latest updates feed at the bottom of this page.
 For information on local area projects, initiatives and properties that will be considered by the study, visit the Related tab.

 Please contact our study team members if you have questions, comments or would like to be added to the study mailing list.

 519-822-1260 extension 2282